Gricha/website/website/posts/cubicles-for-agents.md

 The aim of this tool is to reproduce the dev environment in as simple way as possible with a bunch of common tools in somewhat opinionated way.

 The concept is dead simple - the CLI spins up a container for you, clones the repository of your choice, and tries it's darnest to make it resemble your original workspace as closely as possible.
-It doesn't use devcontainers, nix, or anything requiring specialized knowledge - it's just a simple CLI, and a few bash scripts.
+It doesn't use devcontainers, nix, or anything requiring specialized knowledge - it's just a simple CLI and a few bash scripts.
 But to be useful it supports a bunch of important things out of the box

 - Docker-in-docker
   - Starts up common `buildkitd` container to ensure cache sharing between containers, your hard drive will thank you
-- Clones private repositories (it either ssh-agent forwards, or straight up copies your ssh keys) from host
+- Clones private repositories (it either ssh-agent forwards, or copies your ssh keys) from host
 - Installs a bunch of tools you might need
   - Claude Code, OpenCode, Codex, aws-cli, docker, neovim
-- It exposes SSH port so you can straight up connect VSCode RemoteSSH to it and it'll work just fine
+- It exposes SSH port so you can connect VSCode RemoteSSH to it and it'll work fine
-- It volume mounts your home directory in readonly mode, so you just have access to it if you need to fix something up
+- It volume mounts your home directory in readonly mode, so you have access to it if you need to fix something up
-- Allows you to define any shell bootstrap scripts you need to make sure your thing works from the get go (for example, I have an entire script that just syncs and preconfigures oh-my-zsh + powerlevel10k on start)
+- Allows you to define any shell bootstrap scripts you need to make sure your thing works from the get go (for example, I have an entire script that syncs and preconfigures oh-my-zsh + powerlevel10k on start)
   - ~/.workspaces/userscripts for your personal stuff
   - colocated project-specific bootstrap scripts